GoogleCloudPlatform/solutions-cloud-adventure-sample-backend-java/README.md

 Summary
 -------
 Cloud Adventure is a mobile game application built entirely upon Google’s Cloud Platform.
-This package include the App Engine backend code, which exposes endpoints that the Android client will call.
+This package includes the App Engine backend code, which exposes endpoints that the Android client will call.
 The setup instructions in this README are the same as the ones you will find in the corresponding Android client package.
 You will need both packages for this sample to work.

 Supported Components
 --------------------